 These are a nice healthy treat for goldfish.
 Most aquarium supply stores will sell frozen fish food.
-This consists of such things as worms, brine shrimp and the larvae of mosquitoes.
+This consists of such things as worms, brine shrimp, and the larvae of mosquitoes.
 Don’t ever put frozen fish food directly into a pond or tank.
 Place it in some warm water until it’s completely thawed and then distribute it in the fish tank or pond.
 Do not feed frozen fish food to your goldfish more than occasionally.
 The high amounts of protein in it can cause constipation.

 Unlike most kids, goldfish seem to really like their vegetables.
 That’s if they are prepared correctly.
-Some typical vegetables that goldfish are known to eat are peas with the outer casing removed, lettuce, peeled carrots, peeled cucumbers and some squashes such as zucchini.
+Some typical vegetables that goldfish are known to eat are peas with the outer casing removed, lettuce, peeled carrots, peeled cucumbers, and some squashes such as zucchini.
 These must be boiled down until they are soft before being introduced into the water.
 Vegetables will help clean out the digestive tracks of goldfish.

 Although goldfish can make short work of aquatic plant life with their eating habits, it’s still good to add some to a tank or pond once in a while.
 Much like vegetables do, aquatic plants, when eaten, will help clean out the digestive tracts of goldfish.
 Goldfish love duckweed and anacharis and these also tend to grow very quickly.
-Leaving a little bit of algae on the back of a fish tank or in a pond never hurts goldfish either.
+Leaving a few algae on the back of a fish tank or in a pond never hurts goldfish either.

 5. Homemade gel food

 If someone is looking to cut fishkeeping costs, then they may want to try making their own gel food for their goldfish.
 These gel foods tend to be pretty easy to make and they will help save money.
 Typical ingredients in homemade gel food for goldfish include salmon, herring, vegetables, and even adult multivitamins.
-Do not use gel food as a replacement for store purchased fish food.
-Alternating between gel food and store bought fish food will help keep your goldfish healthier.
+Do not use gel food as a replacement for store-purchased fish food.
+Alternating between gel food and store-bought fish food will help keep your goldfish healthier.

 How Does A Person Know Their Goldfish Are Healthy?

 Someone does not have to be a certified fish doctor to tell if their goldfish are healthy or not either.
 All one has to do is look at their behavior in the pond or aquarium.
 Goldfish like to swim around constantly as they are creatures of habit.
-So when someone sees their goldfish in a stationary position for a long time, floating, bobbing back and forth, swimming upside down or sinking straight down at times, these are all bad signs.
+So when someone sees their goldfish in a stationary position for a long time, floating, bobbing back and forth, swimming upside down, or sinking straight down at times, these are all bad signs.

 They mean it’s time to try and figure out why these goldfish are unhealthy.
 This is especially true if the majority of goldfish in an aquarium or garden pond are displaying these same unhealthy characteristics.
 Then it’s time for the fish owner to make sure their tank or pond is as clean as possible and to also make sure their goldfish are being fed a proper diet.